cea-hpc/clustershell/doc/sphinx/guide/taskmgnt.rst

     task.shell("uname -r", nodes=remote_nodes, handler=ehandler, timeout=5)

-This is the prefered way to specify a command timeout.
+This is the preferred way to specify a command timeout.
 :meth:`.EventHandler.ev_timeout` event is generated before the worker has finished to indicate that some nodes have timed out.
 You may then retrieve the nodes with :meth:`.DistantWorker.iter_keys_timeout()`.